mundorum-lab/datasci/modules/data/README.md

 This is an explanation of the components contained in this module and their relationship to each other and other modules.

+# Team QR2.0
+* Giovana Kerche Bonás
+	* Responsible for architecture and development of the _File Input_, _File Reader_, _Clear Data_ and _List Tables_ components, part of the _data from file_ pipeline.
+* Gustavo Araújo Morais
+	* Responsible for architecture and development of the _API Input_ and _API parser_ components, part of the _data from API_ pipeline.
+* João Guilherme Alves Santos
+	* Responsible for architecture and development of the _File Input_, _File Reader_, _Clear Data_ and _List Tables_ components, part of the _data from file_ pipeline.
+* Raniery Rodrigues da Silva
+	* Responsible for architecture and development of the _Type Input_ component, which is part of the process of standardization of data ingested.
+* Leonardo Livrare Martins
+	* Responsible for architecture and development of the _API Input_ and _API parser_ components, part of the _data from API_ pipeline.

 # Folder and Files Structure

 Our project is divided into the following folders and files: